 The Global Risks Report 2017

-The disruptive political events and social unrest of 2016 may pose significant operational and strategic risk for businesses, according to "The Global Risks Report 2017."
-With events at the ballot box and on the streets exposing flaws in the systems of liberalism and globalization, business leaders must think differently about priorities and risk management practices.
+The disruptive political events and social unrest of 2016 may pose significant operational and strategic risk for businesses, according to "The Global Risks Report 2017".
+With events at the ballot box and on the streets exposing flaws in the systems of liberalism and globalisation, business leaders must think differently about priorities and risk management practices.

 Among the key findings from the report: